 Time and again God’s mysterious leading proves wiser than our impatient pleas for progress.
 Would He not receive more glory from our lives if we trusted Him along the path of the unknown than if we saw His purposes from the start?

-Question: What long journey are you on right now?
-You can leave a comment by clicking here.
+Tell me what you think: What long journey are you on right now?
+To leave a comment, just click here.

 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.

 • These 90 devotional readings, each based on a specific place in the lands of the Bible, will help you apply the truths of God’s Word to your daily journey of faith.